 Treasury has direct visibility into unique data: virtual bank accounts, traditional bank accounts, global and regional bank balances, investments, and more.
 The functional snapshot of a business’s operating cash is made by the treasurer.

-When analyzing cash flow, the treasury department is well-positioned to take into account the actual cash flow of the business historically.
-This perspective can identify trends in financing activities, operating cash flow, capital expenditures, global or regional collections, seasons, payroll timing, and internal departments.
+When analyzing cash flow, treasurers are well-positioned to take into account historical cash flow.
+This perspective can identify trends in financing activities, operating cash flow, capital expenditures, and global or regional collections.
 Combined with a treasurer’s experience and understanding of the business, these historical cash flow trends can, through better forecasting, inform better cash management decisions.

-Cash Flow Analysis and Timing – Why Real-Time is Important
+Cash Flow Analysis and Timing – Why Having Unified Bank Data Is Critical

-One of the most important elements that treasury brings to the table is timing.
+Treasurers are focused on doing one thing extremely well: knowing how much cash they have, and forecasting it accurately in the future.
 Due to the importance of ensuring bank accounts have the funds required to fulfill obligations like payroll or debt repayment, treasurers work towards having a real-time perspective on cash flow.

 Using these tools, a treasurer can: